ManlyMarco/KoikatuPlugins/README.md

 ## Plugins

+#### CharaEditTool
+Makes it easier to change hair colors when using accessories to create hair.
+To use this, save a color by selecting a color from an accessory and then press the hotkey (V by default).
+Then you can hold the hotkey to apply the saved color to every accessory color slot that has the same color as the selected color.

 #### DefaultParamEditor
 Allows editing default settings for character/scene parameters such as eye blinking or shadow density.
 This only affects parameters that make sense to be saved.